Norway's debate about arctic oil exploration is farcical.

 Klassekampen, 15 May 2020

 I am not surprised.
-It is typical for a government that does not really want a greener economy and rather frustrates the public debate on this topic rather than to learn something from it.
+It is typical for a government that does not really want a greener economy and rather frustrates the public debate on this topic than learns something from it.
 As a result, the climate is the loser from the outset.
 But because the government keeps up the appearance of a fair debate, they can pretend to have taken the climate seriously while dismissing on procedural grounds.

 For every megaton of CO2 emitted, a square kilometer of sea ice disappears

 It is a brilliant and cunning diversion.
 Because the debate about oil extraction in the Barents Sea is so strongly concentrated around the concept of the ice front, the real debate is avoided: whether oil extraction should take place at all.
 That premise has already been accepted within the discussion framework.
 Moreover, the research on the marginal ice zone is really useful for the oil industry: not to protect fragile ecosystems, but from the purely practical need to know where there is too much ice to allow for oil extraction.

 Compared to the hypocrisy surrounding the marginal ice zone, it was outright honest when the Norwegian governing party "Høyre" made climate subordinate to employment in its new electoral program – because of the corona crisis.
 But it is a false dilemma to say that climate and employment are opposites.
 Now is the time to accelerate, not delay, the transition to a sustainable economy.
 By creating new green jobs, we can combat the unprecedented unemployment created by the corona crisis.
 That's a transition that Norway has to go through anyway, before oil extraction is no longer profitable.